 FERPA (Family Educational Rights and Privacy Act) gives parents certain rights with respect to their children's education records.
-These rights transfer to the scholar when he or she reaches the age of 18 or attends a school beyond the high school level.
-Scholars to whom the rights have transferred are "eligible scholars."
+These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
+Students to whom the rights have transferred are "eligible students."

-- Parents or eligible scholars have the right to inspect and review the scholar's education records maintained by the academy.
-Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible scholars to review the records.
-Schools may charge a fee for copies. - Parents or eligible scholars have the right to request that a school correct the records which they believe to be inaccurate or misleading.
-If the academy decides not to amend the record, the parent or eligible scholar then has the right to a formal hearing.
-After the hearing, if the academy still decides not to amend the record, the parent or eligible scholar has the right to place a statement with the record setting forth his or her view about the contested information. - Any parents wishing to review their child's records may submit a request in writing to the front office, and an appointment will be scheduled to do so.
+- Parents or eligible students have the right to inspect and review the student's education records maintained by the academy.
+Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
+Schools may charge a fee for copies. - Parents or eligible students have the right to request that a school correct the records which they believe to be inaccurate or misleading.
+If the academy decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
+After the hearing, if the academy still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information. - Any parents wishing to review their child's records may submit a request in writing to the front office, and an appointment will be scheduled to do so. - One exception, which permits disclosure without consent, is disclosure to school officials with ٠ legitimate educational interests.
+The criteria for determining who constitutes a school official and what constitutes a legitimate educational interest must be set forth in the school's or school district's annual notification for FERPA rights.
+A school official typically includes a person employed by the school or school district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the Duval County school board, Jacksonville Classical Academy Riverside school board, and Jacksonville Classical Academy Fort Caroline school board.
+A school official also may include a volunteer, contractor, or consultant who, while not employed by the school, performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.